Back to Blog

 2. Voice Changes (Hoarseness)

 If your voice remains hoarse for more than two weeks without an obvious cause like a cold or excessive voice use, it's time to consult an ENT specialist.
 Hoarseness can indicate a problem with the vocal cords or larynx.
+For singers, teachers, and public speakers, even subtle changes like a loss of vocal range, increased vocal fatigue, or breathiness can be alarming early warning signs.
+Comprehensive voice assessments at our Voice Clinic can help differentiate between benign voice strain and more serious underlying conditions.

 3. Difficulty Swallowing (Dysphagia)